 It should go without saying, but no matter where you write, you should also focus on doing your best work.
 That’s important in learning not just how to find clients, but also how to keep them.
 You don’t want your first client to be your last.
 It’s crucial to ask your first few clients for feedback, too.
 In the beginning of your freelance career, this feedback is more lucrative than money.

 Also, you’ll probably fail at some point.
 A client might hate your work.
 You might write some stuff that makes you cringe later.
 We don’t need to glorify failure, but it’s important to recognize that failure is part of the process, too.
 Use it to your advantage by learning from it and creating work that’s even better than before.

+Maybe you have no idea where to find freelance writing jobs in the first place, much less how to land them.
 Of course, there are plenty of websites and forums for freelance writing jobs.
 You can search media outlets or blogs that are currently hiring or looking for regular contributors.
 Here are a few: